onedata/onedata-documentation/docs/user-guide/quickstart.md

 4. To upload data navigate to **DATA > *Space name* > Files** and follow the [uploading data][] guide.
-After uploading your data, you can explore various options by left-clicking on a file.
-   Double-clicking on a file will initiate the download.
+After uploading your data, you can explore various options by left-clicking on a file. double clicking on a file will initiate the download.

 ## Useful links